TylerBuese/PasswordManager/README.md

 5.)
 Get the password by typing "gpw", or Get-Passwords.
 To remove passwords, navigate to %appdata%\PasswordManager\passwords and delete the respective files.
 (Note: In the future I'll create a delete function for this.)

 6.)
 (This will be improved in the future) To remove password manager, type Remove-FromProfile.
 This will wipe your entire profile, so don't do it if you like your profile :)

+<h1> Goals </h1>
+<p>The main goal of this project is to build a password manager so quick and easy to use, you can get and set passwords within seconds.
+The idea is to provide short aliases like gpw (Get-Password) and spw (Set-Password) to the user and let them have at it.</p>